 Lisa Donato is a writer, director, and activist from Billings, Montana and based in Los Angeles & Austin.
 Her award-winning work has screened at hundreds of film, music, and art festivals worldwide.
 Lisa strives to bring social awareness to marginalized and invisible communities and believes that comedy will mend the tense and politically-polarized culture of the U.S.

 The first feature screenplay that she co-wrote with Fawzia Mirza, Signature Move, is a coming-of-age Muslim drama about a woman who takes care of her TV-obsessed mother and copes by taking lucha-style wrestling.
 It was invited to the TriBeCa marketplace and world-premiered at SXSW (2017).
 It won many awards on the festival circuit, including GRAND JURY BEST U.S. NARRATIVE FEATURE at Outfest (2017) and BEST SCREENPLAY at OUT ON FILM ATLANTA.
-It was granted a theatrical release in Chicago, NYC, and LA and can be found on Amazon Prime and iTunes.
+It had a limited theatrical release in NY, LA, and Chicago and can be found on Amazon Prime and iTunes.

-She’s also working with actress and recent stroke survivor, Maggie Whittum, to make a feature documentary about the courage to heal through art and comedy called The Great Now What.
+She’s also working with actress and recent stroke survivor, Maggie Whittum, to make a documentary about the courage to heal through performative art called The Great Now What.
 Her mixed-media project, Hobo Salon, provides free haircuts for Austin’s homeless community and collects personal experiences through filmed interviews.

 2017 was a successful year for her short film work: the comedy, Spunkle, won the LGBTQ EMERGING FILMMAKER SHOWCASE at Cannes (2017).
 It's about a brother who contemplates fatherhood when his older sister and her wife ask him to be their sperm donor.
 (It stars Fawzia Mirza, Laura Zak, and Jake Matthews.)
 The News Today, inspired by the Orlando Pulse Nightclub tragedy, was one of 35 short films in the world that was shortlisted for the prestigious UK Iris Prize.
 It highlights the last ordinary moments between two guys in love and stars Jake Matthews and Nick Neon.
 And her short documentary that she created with Fawzia Mirza, Reclaiming Pakistan, won the Ron Kovic Peace Prize and the Dan Eldon Activist Award at the My Hero Film Festival.